incruder1/incruder1/README.md

 Here are some of the projects I've worked on:

 - Notion Clone:- Note Making application with real-time database sync, dynamic light/dark mode, and secure authentication.
-Expertise includes efficient file management, infinite nested documents, a trash can for soft deletes, and publishing to the web.
+Expertise includes efficient file management, infinite nested documents, a trash can for soft deletes, and publishing to the web.<br>
   Deployed Link:- -https://notion-clone-incruder1.vercel.app

 -  E-commerce Application - a Full stack e-commerce website MERN stack web application, leveraging JWT authentication, Implemented Bcrypt encryption for data security and utilized Node.js, Express.js, and ReactJS for seamless server-side and client-side implementation.
-Integrated PayPal payment gateway API for seamless payment processing with Admin section to add, delete and update the products.
+Integrated PayPal payment gateway API for seamless payment processing with Admin section to add, delete and update the products.<br>
 Deployed Link:- - https://ecommerce-application-z5pi.onrender.com/

 - YOUTUBE BOOKMARK EXTENSION - utilizing JavaScript, enhancing user browsing.
 This extension